renoise/xrnx/docs/guide/song.md

   automation:add_point_at(2, 0.5)
   -- Change its value if it already exists automation:add_point_at(2, 0.8)
-  -- Remove it again (must exist at this time) automation:remove_point_at(2)
+  -- Remove it again (a point must exist at this time) automation:remove_point_at(2)

   -- Batch creation/insertion of points